“Is my flying going to break some drone regulation and get me fined or sent to jail?”

 There are different U.S. federal agencies which have jurisdiction to regulate drones in some way such as the National Transportation and Safety Board and the Department of Transportation.
 If things couldn’t be complicated enough, states agencies have created drone regulations.
 The regulation either apply to aircraft generally (manned and unmanned) or drones specifically.

+II.
 Code of Federal Regulations’ Drone Regulations

 Unfortunately, there is not one place in the law where we can look and say “here specifically are all the drone regulations in sequential order.”
 There are many different regulations spread out all over that apply in certain circumstances.
 Certain regulations apply to the operations, import/export, foreign aircraft operation, registration, accident reporting, etc. Thankfully, we can say that ALL of the federal regulations are located in one code – the code of federal regulations……… Except the code is pretty huge.
 See the video for an overview.